EttusResearch/uhd/CODING.md

   terminal, and do side-by-side views of code on small-ish screens, so this is actually pretty helpful.
 * Go crazy with log messages.
-Trace-level log messages in particular can be used copiously and freely (unless in rare cases where the can interfere with performance).
+Trace-level log messages in particular can be used copiously and freely (unless in rare cases where they can interfere with performance).
 Note that in C++, we have the option of fully compiling out trace-level messages (and even higher levels).

 ## C++-specific Guidelines

+* All C++ code must be formatted according to the .clang-format file in the root of the project.
 * If in doubt, consult the [C++ Core Guidelines][CppCoreGuidelines].
 If the guidelines have an answer, and it works for you, just pick that.
 * Use Doxygen doc-blocks copiously.
 * All things equal, prefer standard C++ constructs over Boost constructs (see also Boost guidelines).
-* Given the option, prefer C++ lambdas over std::bind, and just don't use boost::bind if you can.
+* Given the option, prefer C++ lambdas over std::bind, and just don't use boost::bind.
 * `size_t` is the correct container for all indexing of C++ structures (such as vectors).
 But keep in mind that the size of `size_t` is *platform-dependent*!